I have been admitted as a Freshman

-Congratulations on your provisional acceptance to CSUSM!
+Congratulations on your acceptance to CSUSM!
 Follow these important Next Steps to prepare for your first term at Cal State San Marcos.
 These steps are also available on your To Do list in MyCSUSM.

 You can submit your Intent to Enroll and pay the Deposit on MyCSUSM.
 Once you have logged in, select "Student Center," then select "Accept" or "Decline" for your fall application.
 If you select "Accept," you are required to complete all the steps to accept the offer of admission.
 Enable pop-ups on your web browser to proceed with making your payment online.

 To be considered for financial aid, you must submit a Free Application for Federal Student Aid (FAFSA) and include the Cal State San Marcos school code, 030113.
-Updates regarding your financial aid application will be sent to your email and visible on your To Do list in MyCSUSM.
-Additional information, including how to apply for scholarships, is available on the Financial Aid and Scholarships website.
+You should also create your Cal Grant Application as soon as possible.

 Living on-campus is required for first-time freshmen from outside of Cal State San Marcos’ local service area (local service area is defined by the high school you are graduating from).
 Information about student housing, how to apply, and the live-on requirement, is available on the Housing website.

-If you select to mail your transcript, please ensure the transcript is in an envelope sealed by your school and addressed to:
+Mailing Transcripts: For schools that do not supply electronic transcripts and must be sent by mail, please ensure the transcript is in an envelope sealed by your school and addressed to:

-Office of Admissions & Student Outreach
+Office of Admissions

 California State University San Marcos